gsoules/AvantRelationships/README.md

 </div><!-- end secondary -->
  ```

-If you don't want to see the visualization, choose the *At designated location* configuration option, but don't call the hook.
+If you don't want to show the preview, choose the *At designated location* configuration option, but don't call the hook.

 As examples, the [Digital Archive] places the preview in the sidebar whereas the [Basic Omeka site] shows the preview in the default location below the metadata elements.